tigerabrodi/all-my-notes/cloud-resume.md

 3. Set up AWS Control Tower.
 If you need emails for new accounts, you can you the email subaddressing trick.
 This way you can use a different email, but the destination of mails is still your main account.
 It is also called the plus sign trick.
 For example, if John needs to create an account for auditing: **john+audit@gmail.com**.
 Even though this is a different email, the mails will be sent to **john@gmail.com**.

+4. Activate IAM user and role access: https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#billing-activate-iam-access.

-4. Use AWS SSO to sign-in into different accounts whenever you wish.
+5. Use AWS SSO to sign-in into different accounts whenever you wish.
 You will get an invitation in your email.

-5. Create a **testing** and a **production** organizational unit (OU) in your organization using the Control Tower, you can put them at the root level.
+6. Create a **testing** and a **production** organizational unit (OU) in your organization using the Control Tower, you can put them at the root level.

-6. Create an account in both OUs, one will be used for testing/development, and one will be used for the production, meaning the live environment of the project which is public for anyone to visit on a specific domain.
+7. Create an account in both OUs, one will be used for testing/development, and one will be used for the production, meaning the live environment of the project which is public for anyone to visit on a specific domain.
 Here again, for the emails of the accounts, you can use the subaddressing trick.

 You may encounter an error when creating the accounts, that is because you're logged in as the root account, or at least was for me, You will have to switch to the master account.
 The account that is created when setting up the control tower, it can be found in the root of your organization.